Good-Proton/ps-sync/README.md

 Syncronous ps tool for node.js

 This library is written to be executed syncronously.
-As such, it is not recommended to be used in for web servers where blockin processes would be a problem.
+As such, it is not recommended to be used in for web servers where blocking processes would be a problem.

 # installation
     npm install ps-sync